aregsar/aregsarblog/blog/2020/laravel-app-sending-email-using-background-job/index.md

 }
 ```

+When we navigate to the url `http://localhost/welcome`,
-This implementation will send send the `WelcomeEmailJob` to our redis queue running in the docker container when the url `http://localhost/welcome` based on the route that we set up previously.
+the `WelcomeEmailController:: send` action will send the `WelcomeEmailJob` to our redis queue running in the docker container.

 ## Processing the queued emails